Incalenn/Natural-Language-Processing-NLP-AI-GenAI-/README.md

 ![image1](image3.png)

 #### Removing Common Words for Better Contrast
+(f) I propose and apply one or more solutions to better differentiate the two word clouds.
+For example, I remove words common to both categories.

 ```python
 # to create a contrast in between both wordclouds, I thought about removing common words from both.